-The benefits of recycling are well known yet it’s not just household waste, like cans and bottles, that can be recycled.
-Over 10 million household items are sent to landfill every year but here are five ways you can recycle your old furniture and change that statistic.
+The benefits of recycling are well known, yet it’s not just household waste, like cans and bottles, that can be recycled.
+Over 10 million household items are sent to landfill every year, but here are fourteen ways you can recycle your old furniture and change that statistic.

 1. Donate unwanted furniture to charity shops

-Charity shops are no longer just for chintzy lampshades and old jigsaw puzzles – a number of great charities now have furniture stores which sell unwanted furniture with all proceeds to charity and many of them will collect too.
+Charity shops are no longer just for chintzy lampshades and old jigsaw puzzles – a number of great charities now have furniture stores that sell unwanted furniture with all proceeds to charity, and many of them will collect too.